sciences-u-lyon/twitter-like/README.md

 ### Fetch and render tweets

 You will use standard `fetch` API (with a `GET` method) to get tweets from `http://localhost:3000/tweets`.
 The list should be ordered by `id` in `desc` order.
-You can use lodash `_.orderBy` function (lodash is already loaded in index.html).
+You can use lodash `_.orderBy` function (lodash is already included in index.html).
 A tweet should be rendered with the following HTML code:

 ```html
 <div class="tweet">